Pinafore/nlp-hw/tfidf_guesser/README.md

 1. Optimize the retrieval mechanism by tuning parameters, weighting, and/or using bigrams.
-2. Do well in the overall leaderboard (while overall score is important, more important is using features that take advantage of tfidf guesser features or multiple guessers.
+2. Do well in the overall leaderboard (while overall buzz ratio and accuracy is important, more important is using features that take advantage of tfidf guesser features or multiple guessers.
 3. Add additional tf-idf guessers (e.g., from the provided Wikipedia pages).
 You can create an additional